brentgroves/status/2023/week48.md

 ## Fathers Will

 I love you my son and look forward to the time we get to spend together today.
-Entrust yourself to me and no one else and I will give you peace and happiness in whatever you are doing.
+Entrust yourself to me and no one else and I will give you peace and happiness in whatever I have you doing.
 Remember the abilities and gifts you have been given are all from me as well as your trials and hardships.
 I am in control of every situation you face so do not fear because I love you like no other.
 Even your troubles have a purpose for good and no matter what you are doing you will have joy as long as you stay close to me and try your best :-)

+Good morning dear ones,
+I hope your Thanksgiving holiday was enjoyable and relaxing!
+Mine was good but I would like to get back to the steady schedule of a normal week :-) As always please feel free to contact me at home or work about anything that you need!

+-Sincerely yours,
+Brent
+260-564-4868

-## Introduction to Time Series Analysis
+## Time Series Analysis

 https://www.itl.nist.gov/div898/handbook/pmc/section4/pmc4.htm